ShaneIsley/dozr/dozr/README.md

 -   **Simple Duration Wait:** Pause for a specified duration (e.g., `5s`, `1m30s`).
 -   **Randomized Jitter:** Add a random delay on top of the base duration for more natural or distributed waits.
 -   **Verbose Output:** Get real-time feedback on the wait progress, including estimated time remaining (ETA).
+-   **Configurable Update Period:** Control how frequently verbose messages are displayed.

 ## Installation